zakariaSenousy/AUQantO-Method/README.md

 ```
 This work is currently under review in an academic journal.
 Please stay tuned for the method implementation.

 Please do not use the method description for any future work until the work is published.

-Copyrights reserved©.
+Copyrights reserved.

 ```